 My Birthday and Hanukkah

 It all starts with my birthday!
-Not technically a holiday for everyone else out there (though feel free to celebrate anyway!) but of course it’s a big deal around here.
+Not technically a holiday for everyone else out there (though feel free to celebrate anyway) but of course it’s a big deal around here.
 I will turn 34 this month which is pretty unbelievable to me.
 Seriously, where did the time go?!

+The Chrismukkah holiday traditions intro begins with Hanukkah.
+Hanukkah is usually in December but the actual date varies based on the Jewish calendar.
+Since it lasts for eight nights, some years it overlaps with Christmas, but this year it does not.
 This year, the first night of Hanukkah actually falls on my birthday.
 I already made sure to let Husband know that I want delicious sufganiyot instead of cake.
 Happy Birthdukkah to me!

 After my birthday, the celebration continues with the rest of the eight nights of Hanukkah.
 We do the food and the dreidel games and listening to Hanukkah music – which is a pretty short playlist mostly comprised of The Barenaked Ladies, Adam Sandler and the Maccabeats.
 Even though we can’t make it a huge celebration every night, we do light candles and I try to do something Hanukkah related every day, whether it’s eating latkes for dinner or a few pieces of gelt (chocolate coins) for dessert.
 Which Husband insists on purposely mispronouncing as “Jewish Guilt”.